Anthropology - Master of Arts

 For more information about the Anthropology Graduate Program contact:

-Dr. Kelly Jenks, Anthropology Graduate Advisor at: kljenks@nmsu.edu
+Dr. Kathryn Olszowy, Anthropology Graduate Advisor at: kolszowy@nmsu.edu

-Dr. Rani Alexander, Anthropology Department Head at: raalexan@nmsu.edu
+Dr. Lois Stanford, Anthropology Department Head at: lstanfor@nmsu.edu

-The Anthropology M.A. program is designed for students who are interested in the traditional sub-disciplines of anthropology, as well as such related fields as cultural resource management, food studies, medical anthropology, and museum studies.
+The Anthropology M.A. program is designed for students who are interested in archaeology, cultural anthropology, and biological anthropology, as well as such related fields as cultural resource management (CRM), food studies, medical anthropology, and museum studies.
 The program is directed to both students planning to complete a professional M.A. degree and students planning to enter a Ph.D. program.
-In addition to the M.A. in Anthropology, our program offers graduate minors in anthropology, archaeology, food studies, and Native American Studies, as well as Graduate Certificates in cultural resource management and museum studies.
-The faculty encourage all graduate students to develop graduate minors and certificates, enhancing their specialized training in anthropology.

 An undergraduate anthropology degree is not required for entry into the M.A. program.
 Applicants who lack the equivalent of ANTH 301, ANTH 315, and ANTH 355 may be required to take these courses or corresponding sections of ANTH 502.
 ANTH 350 or the equivalent is recommended.
-Applicants without an undergraduate degree in anthropology are encouraged to contact the Graduate Advisor before applying to the M.A. program in anthropology.
+Prospective applicants without undergraduate degrees in anthropology are encouraged to contact the Graduate Advisor before applying.

 Program Requirements